Constraining the primordial curvature perturbation using dark matter substructure: Abstract

 \section{Abstract}

 We investigate the primordial curvature perturbation by the observation of dark matter substructure.
-Assuming a bump in the spectrum of the curvature perturbation in the wavenumber of $k>1~{\rm Mpc}^{-1}$, we track the evolution of the host halo and subhalos in a semi-analytic way.
+Assuming a bump in the spectrum of the curvature perturbation in the wavenumber of $k>1~{\rm Mpc}^{-1}$, we track the evolution of the host halo and subhalos in a semianalytic way.
 Taking into account possible uncertainties in the evaluation of the tidal stripping effect on the subhalo growth, we find a new robust bound on the curvature perturbation with a bump from the number of observed dwarf spheroidal galaxies in our Galaxy and the observations of the stellar stream.
 The upper limit on the amplitude of the bump is $\order{10^{-7}}$ for $k\sim 10^3~{\rm Mpc}^{-1}$.
 Furthermore we find the boost factor, which is crucial for the indirect detection of dark matter signals, is up to $\order{10^4}$ due to the bump that is allowed in the current observational bounds.

-{\it Introduction:} The observation of the cosmic microwave background (CMB) radiation strongly supports inflation at the early stage of the universe.
+{\it Introduction:} The observation of the cosmic microwave background (CMB) radiation strongly supports inflation at the early stage of the Universe.
 The CMB observation constrains the amplitude $A_s$ and the spectral index $n_s$ of the scalar perturbation as $A_s=(2.099\pm 0.029) \times 10^{-9}$ and $n_s=0.9649\pm 0.0042$ at the pivot scale $k_*=0.05~{\rm Mpc}^{-1}$~\cite{Aghanim:2018eyx}.
 At a smaller scale, on the other hand, the constraint on the curvature perturbation is relaxed.
-For instance, the amplitude for the wavenumber of $k> \order{1}~{\rm Mpc}^{-1}$ is constrained by $\mu$- and $y$-type distortion in the CMB observation~\cite{Chluba:2012we,Chluba:2015bqa}, the overproduction of the primordial black holes (PBHs)~\cite{Byrnes:2018txb}, density profile of ultracompact minihalos~\cite{Delos:2018ueo,Nakama:2017qac}, and the free-free emission in the Planck foreground analysis~\cite{Abe:2021mcv}.
+For instance, the amplitude for the wavenumber of $k> \order{1}~{\rm Mpc}^{-1}$ is constrained by $\mu$- and $y$-type distortions in the CMB observation~\cite{Chluba:2012we,Chluba:2015bqa}, the overproduction of the primordial black holes (PBHs)~\cite{Josan:2009qn,Carr:2009jm,Byrnes:2018txb,Dalianis:2018ymb,Sato-Polito:2019hws,Gow:2020bzo}, density profile of ultracompact minihalos~\cite{Delos:2018ueo,Nakama:2017qac}, the free-free emission in the Planck foreground analysis~\cite{Abe:2021mcv}, galaxy luminosity function~\cite{Yoshiura:2020soa,Sabti:2021xvh}, and gravitational lensing~\cite{Gilman:2021gkj}.
 Despite the constraints, the scalar amplitude in the small scale can be much larger than $\order{10^{-9}}$.
-In this letter, we point out that the curvature perturbation in such a small scale gives impact on the evolution of the hierarchical structures of galaxies, which is traced by dark matter halos of the Universe.
+In this paper, we point out that the curvature perturbation in such a small scale gives impact on the evolution of the hierarchical structures of galaxies, which is traced by dark matter halos of the Universe.